 Why Double Marker Test?

 A double marker test is significant as it helps you be assured that a healthy baby is growing inside.
-Double Marker test is done to evaluate the risk of your baby having Down’s syndrome or trisomy 18.
+A double Marker test is done to evaluate the risk of your baby having Down’s syndrome or trisomy 18.

 Down’s Syndrome: Down’s syndrome is also known as Trisomy 21.
 Normally fetal DNA will have 23 pairs of chromosomes, 23 from the mother and the other 23 from the father.
 But sometimes instead of 46 chromosomes, the DNA carries an extra copy of a chromosome or has a missing or structurally altered chromosome leading to genetic disorders.